Postpartum bodies: Things you should know and how you can prepare

 Many moms also get stretch marks during and after pregnancy which can show up in several different places - boobs, stomach, back and hips, inner thighs - as well as range from white to dark purple in color.

 Some also experience Diastasis Recti which is the separation of the tummy muscles from having been stretched and are now thin and weak.
+During pregnancy and the early postpartum period, generally doctors say that it's best to avoid the following things in order to reduce the look and feel of Diastasis Recti:

 4. Changes in mental health